-- Lab tests take from a few days to 2 weeks to give results.
+- Lab tests take a few days to give results

-If you test positive, you'll need a second HIV test to be sure.
+If your test shows that you have HIV, you'll need a second HIV test to be sure.
 Find out more about the different types of HIV tests.

 What’s the difference between confidential and anonymous testing?